wldyd920/TA-DARTS/README.md

 ## Changes
 1. Some cuda functions has been editted and also added erasing cache to prevent cuda error including OOM.
-2. 3 different Softmax functions for encoding architecture.
+2. Three different Softmax functions for encoding architecture.
 > Original Softmax
 > Gumbel Softmax
 > Softmax for Temperature Anealing